 As far as physical activity affecting wear rates, he offers his insights to both sides of the argument.
 “In regards to how active you can be after hip or knee replacement, remember this is a moving mechanical part which can and will wear like any other mechanical part.
 Currently the materials used as bearing surfaces in hip and knee replacements are strong enough that it is reasonable to expect up to a thirty- or forty-year life span for the implant.
 These implants are analogous to tires.
 The more you use them, the faster they will wear.
 The reason for routine x-ray monitoring of replacements is in part to evaluate the rate of wear.
 If this process is identified early on, only the bearing surface may need to be replaced instead of the whole implant.
 This is a much smaller surgery with a much lower complication rate.”

 He does point out that the advances in materials and designs have improved patients’ chances of returning to sports and exercise.
 “With newer implants, it is reasonable that patients with hip replacements can return to full activity, including golf, jogging or running, doubles tennis and skiing.
 The same is true for knee replacement patients.
 There is concern among a special category of patients with hip implants – those with metal-on-metal bearing surfaces.
 In some cases, these implants have been associated with very aggressive and destructive wear patterns.
 It is essential that these implants be monitored regularly.”

-Patients who have or soon will undergo joint replacement should discuss activity restrictions and concerns about certain forms of exercise.
+Patients who have or soon will undergo joint replacement should discuss activity restrictions and concerns about certain forms of exercise after joint replacement.
 Activity recommendations can be tailored to specific patients based on age, medical conditions, type of prosthesis, athletic goals and desires, and other factors.
 Dr. Schutte concludes, “All in all, it is much better to be as active as possible with your new hip or knee replacement.
 The advantages to your overall health from increased activity far outweigh any concerns regarding wear.”